harryli0088/svg_path_generator/README.md

     {
       dx: change in pixels along the x axis,
       dy: change in pixels along the y axis (remember that in SVG y increases positively down),
       r: size in pixels of the radius of the curve.
 0 produces a straight line.
 Change the sign of the radius to change the curve direction.
-Smaller radius means more extreme curve, larger radius means less extreme curve.
+Smaller radius means more extreme curve; larger radius means less extreme curve.
 Do not make the radius too small; you can only draw a semicircle at most.
 If you need a bigger curve, combine two smaller curves to make a bigger one,
       step_size: size in pixels that each step should be,
       wiggle_size: size in pixels that the maximum wiggle side-to-side can be },